Los Angeles, California. October 22, 2027

 - "Proposed Changes to Federal Student Loans Could Worsen Doctor Shortage" — Association of American Medical Colleges (AAMC), June 25, 2025

-Ten-year-old Mia Miller tries for the third time to upload a doctor’s evaluation of Marisol’s stroke recovery to the State of Georgia’s glitchy benefits portal.
-Her grandmother, Brenda, who provides near-full-time unpaid care for her wife, must now prove she qualifies for a caregiver exemption under Medicaid work requirements expanded up to age 64 by the One Big Beautiful Bill.
-The law’s new rules—originally sold as targeting young men “gaming the system”—have instead fallen hardest on women, who make up nearly 80% of non-working Medicaid recipients, and disproportionately on queer women, who rely on Medicaid at roughly twice the national rate.
+Nine-year-old Mia Reyes-Johnson tries for the third time to upload a doctor’s evaluation of Marisol’s stroke recovery to the State of Georgia’s glitchy benefits portal.
+Mia's grandmother, Anita, who provides near-full-time unpaid care for her wife, must now prove she qualifies for a caregiver exemption under Medicaid work requirements expanded up to age 64 by the One Big Beautiful Bill.
+The law’s new rules—originally sold as targeting young men “playing video games all day”—have instead fallen hardest on women, who make up nearly 80% of non-working Medicaid recipients, and disproportionately on queer women, who rely on Medicaid at roughly twice the national rate.

 Sources